Join our new 30 Day YOGA & WELL BEING CHALLENGE

 - Fast food from fast food restaurants

-We will kick off our 5 week Yoga Challenge with a systems cleansing yoga class, followed by a gathering strategizing how to get through the next 40 days following a strict yogic lifestyle.
+We will kick off our 30 day Yoga Challenge with a systems cleansing yoga class, followed by an informal gathering strategizing how to get through the next 30 days following a strict yogic lifestyle.
+Please note, remote attenders can join us by Zoom if required.
 This is a great opportunity to get to know your fellow challenge participants so that you can each offer encouragement along the way.

 Bring a plate of fresh fruit, or healthy home cooking sweet or savory, or raw juice, or a fresh beverage to share with challenge members.
-Also if you want to shared ideas, recipes, or your journal insights, these can be shared as well.
+Also we will encourage you to share ideas, recipes, or your journal insights.
 Please note, in keeping with good karma yoga practices, everyone will be expected to help tidy up and do any dishes before leaving.

 Please contact Ali at NZyogacentre@gmail.com or phone 06 3274108 for more information